 Jayson brushes his fingers across your face in a mock-slap.
 ‘Little Boy: NEVER let anyone who’s not a journo tell you you’re wrong.
 I get the government, hell, the opposition, PR, all of them trying to grab the steering wheel on a daily basis, dude.
 That Bourne Tamakaroro, Mister Future Minister for Ethnic Communities with his bow ties and Moriori blessings, that cunt from the Chathams busting out show tunes in the corner?’
 Jayson squits beer through his teeth towards the huge gay teddy bear in the bow tie singing opera on the sofa.
 ‘You find some dirt on Mr Moriori, what he’ll do is he’ll drown you in sugar and junkets, he’ll invite you to one of his orgies, right, you’ll meet everyone.
 Like, EVERYone.
 Posh and Becks, Rihanna, fuckin Bono.
 EVERYone.
 Next day you’ll be praising the cunt.
 Don’t accept junkets; don’t bow to threats.
 You think I would’ve got the Pulitzer Pacific Fellowship if I’d sacked it every time some PR Nazi tried to staunch me out?’

 They tilt their heads at you like you’re a talking toddler.

 You gulp.
 ‘It’s not really a Moriori name.
-I’m no expert but, like, it’s the name of some famous Moriori kid who died like 300 years ago.
-It’s like a nom de guerre like Stalin or something.
-It’s made-up, I’m pretty sure.’
+I’m no expert but, like, Tamakaroro is the name of some famous Moriori kid who died like 300 years ago.
+I think it’s a nom de guerre like Stalin or something.
+Doesn’t it sound made-up to you guys?’

 There’s a silent second before they all burst out laughing.
 Cooke shrugs on her coat and Manukia checks his watch and everyone agrees it’s late.